Americanese: Critical reception

 Americanese was met with generally positive reviews.
-The film has a score of 67% with a certified "Fresh" rating on Rotten Tomatoes based on 9 reviews.
+The film has a score of 67% from Rotten Tomatoes based on nine reviews.

-Acclaimed film critic Roger Ebert from the Chicago Sun-Times awarded the film 3 1/2 out of 4 stars and wrote of the film, saying "Byler deals with characters who have lived their years, learned from them, and try to apply their values to their lives.
-Their romances are not heedless but wary, and involve a lot of negotiation," and finished by calling the film "...uncommonly absorbing."
+Acclaimed film critic Roger Ebert from the Chicago Sun-Times awarded the film three and a half out of four, and wrote "Byler deals with characters who have lived their years, learned from them, and try to apply their values to their lives.
+Their romances are not heedless but wary, and involve a lot of negotiation," and finished by calling the film "...uncommonly absorbing".

-Kevin Crust of the Los Angeles Times in his review stated that Americanese had "fine, understated performances and the self-assured way that Byler lets the film find its own rhythms, rather than setting into some template, result in a mature film of subtle complexity".
+Kevin Crust of the Los Angeles Times stated that Americanese had "fine, understated performances and the self-assured way that Byler lets the film find its own rhythms, rather than setting into some template, result in a mature film of subtle complexity".